droundy/deft/papers/histogram/sad-referee-response.md

 The referee gives for example a single paper accepted by *PRL* that compares STMC to WL and introduces STMD.
-**We provide as argument multiple counter examples of papers accepted by PRE (the journal to which we are submitting) that test on a single system (not necessarily even a system of physical interest).
+**We provide as argument multiple counter examples of papers accepted by PRE (the journal to which we are submitting not PRL) that test on a single system (not necessarily even a system of physical interest).
 The novelty of our method as well as the in depth comparison with WL, 1/t-WL, and SAMC make our paper a considerable and 'substantial' addition to the field.